-Natalie's family has deep roots in Western Howard County, having farmed here for over 10 generations.
+Natalie's family has deep roots in Western Howard County, having farmed here for more than 10 generations.
 She and her husband, John, took over part of the family farming operation in 1989 and have lived here since 1994.
-A strong believer in farming and preservation, all of her operation is in the Howard County Agricultural Land Preservation Program.
+She’s a strong believer in farming and preservation, and all of her operation is in the Howard County Agricultural Land Preservation Program.

 SMall Business Owner

 While she has never run for public office, Natalie's interest in politics is not new.
 Her first career was in broadcast journalism while her husband worked on Capitol Hill and at the Pentagon.
 They both are avowed "political junkies."

 In 2001, Natalie and her husband founded Commonwealth Imports/Natalie Ziegler Designs, a jewelry design and manufacturing company that sells to independent jewelry stores across the United States.